Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 Tooltips give helpful hints about how to use the entry fields.
 The tooltips module is built on tkinter.

+Graph displays measurements as they are taken.
+Its axes can be changed via the main (green) interface during measurement.

+Repeated data points can be averaged before display or data is saved.

 ## Superconductor_Fields

 Contents: Labview virtual instruments